-WARNING: Thermostat contacts automatically reset when the motor has slightly cooled down.
-To prevent injury or perform maintenance.
+Thermostat contacts automatically reset when the motor has slightly cooled down.
+To prevent injury or damage, the control circuit should be designed so that automatic starting of the motor is not possible maintenance.

-Caution: To prevent premature equipment failure or damage, only qualified maintenance personnel should adequate for lifting only the motor.
+Caution: To prevent premature equipment failure or damage, only qualified maintenance personnel should perform adequate for lifting only the motor.
 Disconnect the load (gears, pumps, compressors, or other driven equipment) from the motor shaft before lifting the motor.